 SPUD WEBB WAS A 4TH ROUND DRAFT PICK BY THE PISTONS

-Being 5’7 and winning a dunk contest sounds like a fantasy.
-Being 5’7, a 4th round pick and lasting 12 years in the league sounds like a bigger fantasy but it was reality for Spud.
-Webb was drafted (87th pick) and waived by the Detroit Pistons, then signed to the Hawks as a free agent, lasted longer than 12 1st round picks from his draft and all but three in the 2nd round.
+Being 5-7 and winning a dunk contest sounds like a fantasy.
+Being 5-7, a 4th-round pick and lasting 12 years in the league sounds like a bigger fantasy but it was reality for Spud.
+He was drafted (87th pick) and waived by the Detroit Pistons, then signed to the Hawks as a free agent, lasted longer than 12 1st-round picks from his draft and all but three in the 2nd round.
 The only guard from the first two rounds to last longer than him was the great Joe Dumars with two additional seasons.

 SPUD'S BEST SEASONS WERE IN SACRAMENTO